 Is Your Child Ready?

 As with any child safety issue - it all starts with a conversation.
-Given the pace of change in technology it may not be easy, but it is a conversation that needs to be had.
+Given the rapid pace of change in technology, this is not an easy conversation for most parents.

 QuizMyTween is an award winning app that gives you the information you need to have the "talk" about online safety with your child.
 It uses several quizzes based on real life scenarios to assess your child's awareness and provides you scores on each type of risk they may face online.
 Use these scores to focus your conversation and reinforce the right behavior.